dwnm99/abtest-automation/README.md

 - **Metric Calculation Engine:** Implemented logic to calculate key e-commerce metrics like:
     - **Click-Through Rate (CTR):** (Clicks/Views)
     - **Conversion Rate (CVR):** (Conversions/Views)
-    - *Potentially other metrics like time on page, bounce rate, etc., depending on the scope.*
+    - *Potentially other metrics like average order value (AOV), paid order per user, etc., depending on the scope.*
 - **Statistical Significance Module:** Incorporated statistical tests (e.g., delta method) Estimating variance of complex (often ratio) metrics, which then allows for a Z-test to be performed on the difference in ratios..
 The platform would output p-values and confidence intervals.
 - **Dynamic Page Data Attribution:** A key aspect was designing a system to correctly attribute user actions to the specific dynamic pages and experiment groups, regardless of how new pages were generated.
 This likely involved consistent tagging or URL parameters.
 - **Platform Integration:** The analytical backend was integrated with a user-facing dashboard or reporting tool for automated display of results.